 - Scraping (curettage).
-In this procedure, your surgeon uses a device called a curet to scrape off damaged cells.
-Scraping may be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.
-This procedure requires a local anesthetic.
-Side effects may include infection, scarring and changes in skin coloration at the site of treatment.
+In this procedure, your health care provider uses a device called a curet to scrape off damaged cells.
+Scraping may be followed by electrosurgery, in which a pencil-shaped instrument is used to cut and destroy the affected tissue with an electric current.
+This procedure requires local anesthesia.
+Side effects may include infection, scarring and changes in skin color of the affected area.

 - Photodynamic therapy.
-Your doctor might apply a light-sensitive chemical solution to the affected skin and then expose it to a special light that will destroy the actinic keratosis.
-Side effects may include redness, swelling and a burning sensation during therapy.
+Your health care provider might apply a light-sensitive chemical solution to the affected skin and then expose it to a special light that will destroy the actinic keratosis.
+Side effects may include inflamed skin, swelling and a burning sensation during therapy.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or primary care doctor.
+You're likely to start by seeing your primary care provider.
 In some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your appointment.
-For actinic keratoses, some basic questions to ask your doctor include:
+Your time with your health care provider is limited, so preparing a list of questions will help you make the most of your appointment.
+For actinic keratoses, some basic questions to ask include: